Experiences Lactation Consultant during an emergency.

 Non-Māori Partnering Wahine Māori

-In the video below, Tamara Karu, Libby Gray and Karen Palmer deliver their presentation 'How do non-Māori partner Wahine Māori to navigate a system that wasn’t designed for them?
+In the video above, Tamara Karu, Libby Gray and Karen Palmer deliver their presentation 'How do non-Māori partner Wahine Māori to navigate a system that wasn’t designed for them?

 Through the cultural reclamation of Mātauranga Māori, Tamara, Karen and Libby utilise Kaupapa Māori Service Innovations within the Pregnancy Education and Breastfeeding Services they deliver, sharing the fundamentals of a Mana Wahine model of care so that non Māori can become allies for equity in the western health system.